-The Mars Tér coach station has a ticket office, information point and waiting room
+The Mars Tér coach station has a ticket office, info point and waiting room

-The Fruit & Veg Indoor Market is located on the left-side of Mars Tér coach station
+The Indoor Market is located on the left-side of Mars Tér coach station

 Below is an actual bicycle time recording from my apartment (not far from József Attila Sugárút) to Napfényfürdõ Aquapolis water park (swimming pools).
 I have also added the Post Office (Posta), which is just over the Downtown Bridge, for those ocassions where you might want to have a swim before going into the city centre to shop and/or pay bills for example.

 From the post office the major sightseeing stops are literally five minutes away from each other.
 So to cycle from my apartment for example to Szeged city centre via Napfényfürdõ Aquapolis (via the Bertalan and Downtown bridges) should take you between 26-30 minutes maximum.
 This journey is really ideal if you want a longer cycling route as part of your exercise.

 Below are actual walking-distance time recordings from my apartment (not far from József Attila Sugárút) to tourist sights in and around Szeged city centre.
 Once in Széchenyi Tér I have then taken walking-distance time recordings from the post office (posta), as Széchenyi Tér is central to so many tourist sights.